Minutes are the notes taken during a meeting to remind everyone about what was discussed, and decisions met during the meeting.

 This helps to bring proper coordination during the meeting as you’ll have to rely on the chairman for clarifications when things are not clear to you during the meeting.

 DURING THE MEETING.

-Ensure you put on paper the date, time and place of the meeting on your writing material.
+Ensure you put on paper the date, time and place of the meeting in your writing material.

-You can as well ensure that you allow everyone to introduce themselves if need be, and more especially if it is a joint meeting involving people of a different company.
+You can as well ensure that you allow everyone to introduce themselves if need be, more especially if it is a joint meeting involving people from a different company.

 Make sure you make a clear note.

-While making your notes, you’ve to make it very clear and eligible so that it will not be difficult for you when rewriting it.
+While making your notes, you’ve to make them very clear and eligible so that it will not be difficult for you when rewriting them.

-Also, ensure that you write your points according to the agendas and don’t mess it up with different agenda to make it to be more coherent when rewriting it.
+Also, ensure that you write your points according to the agendas and don’t mess it up with different agendas to make it to be more coherent when rewriting it.